acsone/git-autoshare/README.rst

 git autoshare-clone
 -------------------

-When configured like the example above, when you git clone the odoo or mis-builder repositories, from one of these github organizations, ``git autoshare-clone`` will automatically insert the ``--reference`` option in the git clone command.
+If configured like the example above, when you git clone the odoo or mis-builder repositories from one of these github organizations, ``git autoshare-clone`` will automatically insert the ``--reference`` option in the git clone command.
 For example::